IndyGo: History

-IndyGo's history begins in 1953 when the city's streetcar system was converted to bus routes, most of which followed the same routes as used by the streetcars.
+Indianapolis had a streetcar system that was established in 1854 and operated by various private companies until it was consolidated under the Indianapolis Street Railway Company in 1899 and later Indianapolis Railways in 1932.
+The final streetcar ran on January 10, 1953, and was replaced by a system of trolleybuses that operated from 1946 to 1957.
+Streetcar operator Indianapolis Transit System transitioned to motor coaches that followed the same routes as used by the streetcars.
 The city of Indianapolis took over public transportation in 1975 and established the Indianapolis Public Transportation Corporation to administer bus services.
-The corporation originally operated buses under the name Metro Bus; the IndyGo name was adopted in 1996.
+The corporation originally operated buses under the name Metro Bus; the IndyGo name was adopted on November 11, 1996.
 Portions of the system were briefly privatized in the 1990s, but the move proved unpopular, and all operations were ultimately taken over by the city.

 IndyGo has seen a near-constant trend of decreasing ridership since the 1970s and continues to explore options for revitalization.
 "Express" bus routes were used in the 1980s as an attempt to gain more middle-class riders from outlying areas, but the routes were largely discontinued by the early 2000s.
-In the fall of 2007, IndyGo resumed express routes, including one to Indianapolis International Airport.